raku-community-modules/Date-WorkdayCalendar/README.md

-The WorkdayCalendar and Workday objects allows to perform date calculations on a calendar that considers workdays (also called "business days").
+The WorkdayCalendar and Workdate objects allows to perform date calculations on a calendar that considers workdays (also called "business days").

 Built on top of the Date datatype, it uses a calendar file to specify how